Kidoz-SDK/KIDOZ_Unity_SDK_Example/README.md

 [<img src="https://kidoz-cdn.s3.amazonaws.com/wordpress/kidoz_small.gif" width="533px" height="300px">](https://www.youtube.com/watch?v=-ljFjRn7jeM)

 # KIDOZ Unity SDK Sample App

-KIDOZ Android SDK Version: 0.8.5.5
+KIDOZ Android SDK Version: 0.8.6.0
-KIDOZ iOS SDK Version: 1.2.5
+KIDOZ iOS SDK Version: 1.3.0

 **Here you can get the Kidoz Unity plugin and a sample app for Unity.
 See integration instructions and additional information bellow.**

-Note: Since version 0.8.0.3 it's possible to use both Interstitial and Rewarded Video in your app.
+Note: Since version 0.8.0.3 on Android it's possible to use both Interstitial and Rewarded Video in your app.
+Note: Since version 1.3.0 on iOS  Banner was added .

 Note: Unity 5.6 & Unity 5.6.1 contain changes to their drawing design blocking some view methods from working effectively.
 At the moment, on these versions please only use our Interstitial & Rewarded ad units.
 Starting from Unity 5.6.2 all of our widgets work as expected.